The Case: iCloud Drive is Full But Not Files!

 7. Finally, tap on "Delete" to remove them permanently.

-To disable iCloud backup on your iOS device, follow these steps:
+To fix iCloud drive is empty but says full, you can disable iCloud backup on your iOS device, by following these steps:

 1. Open the Settings app on your iOS device.